CbtGit73/Berons-HA-GKE-Gaming-Cluster/README.md

 Ensure that your Kubernetes cluster has private nodes disabled `enable_private_nodes = false`.
 This allows Agones' networking CRDs to correctly assign node ports to each GameServer pod in your deployments.

 This setup provides each GameServer with a unique, directly requestable ID, rather than relying on round-robin load balancing for request distribution.
-It can likely be integrated with an API that manages routing logic to dynamically allocate and direct traffic to the appropriate GameServer.
+It can be integrated with an API that manages routing logic to dynamically allocate and direct traffic to the appropriate GameServer.

 ``` python
   private_cluster_config {